oceanypt/HITL-NLP/README.md

 * Ahmed Elgohary and Saghar Hosseini and Ahmed Hassan Awadallah. [**Speak to your Parser: Interactive Text-to-SQL with Natural Language Feedback**](https://doi.org/10.18653/v1/2020.acl-main.187). _Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, {ACL} 2020, Online, July 5-10, 2020_ <br/>

-* Liat Ein{-}Dor and Alon Halfon and Ariel Gera and Eyal Shnarch and Lena Dankin and Leshem Choshen and Marina Danilevsky and Ranit Aharonov and Yoav Katz and Noam Slonim. [**Active Learning for {BERT:} An Empirical Study**](https://doi.org/10.18653/v1/2020.emnlp-main.638). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>
+* Liat Ein-Dor and Alon Halfon and Ariel Gera and Eyal Shnarch and Lena Dankin and Leshem Choshen and Marina Danilevsky and Ranit Aharonov and Yoav Katz and Noam Slonim. [**Active Learning for {BERT:} An Empirical Study**](https://doi.org/10.18653/v1/2020.emnlp-main.638). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>